lpurdy01/shell_gpt/README.md

 # Shell GPT
-A command-line productivity tool powered by OpenAI's GPT-3.5 model.\
+A command-line productivity tool powered by OpenAI.\
 You can find original version from the fork information.

 ## Download and Install